moniafavaro/news/README.md

 ## Getting Started

 1. Access the source code via the 'Clone or download' button.
-2. In CLI, run yarn on the root level to install dependencies.
+2. In CLI, run `yarn` on the root level to install dependencies.
-3. Run yarn start to run program in your local environment.
+3. Run `npm start` to run program in your local environment.

 ## Technologies Used